qMRLab/qmrlab.github.io/_posts/2022-12-20-DNA-qMRI-part-1.md

 ---
 layout: post
-title:  "The Double Helix and MRI Part 1: Base Pairs Are Quantitative, MRI Is Not."
+title:  "The Double Helix and MRI Part 1: DNA is Quantitative, MRI Is Not."
 author: Nadia
 image: /assets/images/DNA_part_1_00.png
-excerpt: "Quantitative magnetic resonance imaging (qMRI) is a medical imaging technique that lends itself very well to metaphors: it has previously been compared to jelly beans and symphonic orchestras, alphabet soups and Bento boxes."
+excerpt: "Quantitative magnetic resonance imaging (qMRI) has previously been compared to jelly beans and symphonic orchestras, alphabet soups and Bento boxes.
+Continuing on with this tradition, we will now compare qMRI to DNA."
 featured: true
 hidden: false
 ---